Art With Elders

 is home to a great diversity of people.

 The hospital approached Eldergivers in the summer of 1997 to ask if we would start Art With Elders on the Laguna Honda campus, located in the geographic center of the city.
-Eldergivers hired Bay Area artist Mark Campbell as Program Director and Mark initially taught morning and afternoon classes for about 40 residents each Wednesday.
+Art With Elders (then Eldergivers) hired Bay Area artist Mark Campbell as Program Director and Mark initially taught morning and afternoon classes for about 40 residents each Wednesday.
 The classes caught on quickly and soon Mark was offering a second day for an additional 30 residents.

 Since then, Mark has built the program into one that now offers residents painting classes four days a week and includes special sessions for monolingual Chinese-speakers and residents in the Alzheimer’s program.
 Mark depends on an assistant, Patrick St. Clair, four other artist-Instructors, and a group of faithful Laguna Honda volunteers to accommodate this expanded schedule.